eocreates/SQL-Project/Technova Cloud Optimization/Cloud Cost Optimization.md

     - Support the Finance and Engineering teams in decision-making.

 * Deliverables
-  - Clean, structured relational database in MySQL.
+  - Clean, structured relational database in SQL.
   - SQL scripts for data cleaning, analysis, and visualization.
   - Analytical summary with key insights and recommendations.
   - A final consolidated SQL view (vw_Master_Report) for dashboards.